When is Baseball Training Worth Paying For?

 - When players are in a groove or having sustained success – not a good time because trained coaches are there to find fault and strive for perfection, so changes made or suggested may not show immediate results.
 Even more important, players, who are doing well, are much more resistant to change and rightfully so.
 It will be a waste if players do not buy into the idea that they need improvement at this time.

 - When parents have more interest in the sport than the child does – the hard work may turn kids off even sooner than would have occurred without the extra instruction.
+Parents should talk to athletes and feel out their interest in extra instruction.

-- When players are physically or emotionally tired – never a good time for baseball training, where they will have to work even harder.
+- When players are physically or emotionally tired – never a good time for additional baseball training, where they will have to work even harder.

 Of course, parents can save money by learning more than they currently know by reading books, watching videos, using internet sites like this one, and by attending coaching training sessions.